-(41) The term "United States fish processors" means facilities located within the United States for, and vessels of the United States used or equipped for, the processing of fish for commercial use or consumption.
+(46) The term "United States fish processors" means facilities located within the United States for, and vessels of the United States used or equipped for, the processing of fish for commercial use or consumption.

-(42) The term "United States harvested fish" means fish caught, taken, or harvested by vessels of the United States within any fishery regulated under this Act.
+(47) The term "United States harvested fish" means fish caught, taken, or harvested by vessels of the United States within any fishery regulated under this Act.

-&lt;sup>1 Section 102(10) of Public Law 104-297 appears to codify the definition of "special areas" at paragraph 36 after the definition of "State."
-Section 405(a) of Public Law 104-297 appears to add a redundant definition of "special areas" and create numerous numbering conflicts in the definitions.
-The editors assume Congress intends to add one definition of "special areas" in alphabetical order.

-(43) The term "vessel of the United States" means--

-(A) any vessel documented under chapter 121 of title 46, United States Code;

-(B) any vessel numbered in accordance with chapter 123 of title 46, United States Code, and measuring less than 5 net tons;

-(C) any vessel numbered in accordance with chapter 123 of title 46, United States Code, and used exclusively for pleasure; or

-(D) any vessel not equipped with propulsion machinery of any kind and used exclusively for pleasure.
+- (48) The term "vessel of the United States" means- - (A) any vessel documented under chapter 121 of title 46, United States Code; - (B) any vessel numbered in accordance with chapter 123 of title 46, United States Code, and measuring less than 5 net tons; - (C) any vessel numbered in accordance with chapter 123 of title 46, United States Code, and used exclusively for pleasure; or - (D) any vessel not equipped with propulsion machinery of any kind and used exclusively for pleasure.

-(44) The term "vessel subject to the jurisdiction of the United States" has the same meaning such term has in section 3(c) of the Maritime Drug Law Enforcement Act (46 U.S.C.
+(49) The term "vessel subject to the jurisdiction of the United States" has the same meaning such term has in section 3(c) of the Maritime Drug Law Enforcement Act (46 U.S.C.
 App.
 1903(c)).

-(45) The term "waters of a foreign nation" means any part of the territorial sea or exclusive economic zone (or the equivalent) of a foreign nation, to the extent such territorial sea or exclusive economic zone is recognized by the United States.
+(50) The term "waters of a foreign nation" means any part of the territorial sea or exclusive economic zone (or the equivalent) of a foreign nation, to the extent such territorial sea or exclusive economic zone is recognized by the United States.

 SEC.
-4. AUTHORIZATION OF APPROPRIATIONS
+4. AUTHORIZATION OF APPROPRIATIONS.
+(16 U.S.C.
+1803)

-There are authorized to be appropriated to the Secretary for the purposes of carrying out the provisions of this Act, not to exceed the following sums:
+There are authorized to be appropriated to the Secretary to carry out the provisions of this Act-

-(1) \$147,000,000 for fiscal year 1996;
+- (1) \$337,844,000 for fiscal year 2007;

-(2) \$151,000,000 for fiscal year 1997;
+- (2) \$347,684,000 for fiscal year 2008;

-(3) \$155,000,000 for fiscal year 1998; and
+- (3) \$357,524,000 for fiscal year 2009;

-(4) \$159,000,000 for fiscal year 1999.
+- (4) \$367,364,000 for fiscal year 2010;

+- (5) \$377,204,000 for fiscal year 2011;

+- (6) \$387,044,000 for fiscal year 2012; and

+- (7) \$396,875,000 for fiscal year 2013.

-TITLE I -- UNITED STATES RIGHTS AND AUTHORITY REGARDING FISH AND FISHERY RESOURCES fishery resources, within the exclusive economic zone [and special areas]\.
+TITLE I-UNITED STATES RIGHTS AND AUTHORITY REGARDING FISH AND FISHERY RESOURCES

 SEC.
-101. UNITED STATES SOVEREIGN RIGHTS TO 16 U.S.C.
-1811 FISH AND FISHERY MANAGEMENT AUTHORITY
+101. UNITED STATES SOVEREIGN RIGHTS TO FISH AND FISHERY MANAGEMENT AUTHORITY (16 U.S.C.
+1811)

-(a) IN THE EXCLUSIVE ECONOMIC ZONE.--Except as provided in section 102, the United States claims, and will exercise in the manner provided for in this Act, sovereign rights and exclusive fishery management authority over all fish, and all Continental Shelf
+(a) IN THE EXCLUSIVE ECONOMIC ZONE.-Except as provided in section 102, the United States claims, and will exercise in the manner provided for in this Act, sovereign rights and exclusive fishery management authority over all fish, and all Continental Shelf fishery resources, within the exclusive economic zone [and special areas].

-(b) BEYOND THE EXCLUSIVE ECONOMIC ZONE.--The United States claims, and will exercise in the manner provided for in this Act, exclusive fishery management authority over the following:

-(1) All anadromous species throughout the migratory range of each such species beyond the exclusive economic zone; except that that management authority does not extend to any such species during the time they are found within any waters of a foreign nation.

-(2) All Continental Shelf fishery resources beyond the exclusive economic zone.

-[(3) All fishery resources in the special areas.]\
+- (b) BEYOND THE EXCLUSIVE ECONOMIC ZONE.-The United States claims, and will exercise in the manner provided for in this Act, exclusive fishery management authority over the following: - (1) All anadromous species throughout the migratory range of each such species beyond the exclusive economic zone; except that that management authority does not extend to any such species during the time they are found within any waters of a foreign nation. - (2) All Continental Shelf fishery resources beyond the exclusive economic zone. - [(3) All fishery resources in the special areas.]

 SEC.
-102. HIGHLY MIGRATORY SPECIES
+102. HIGHLY MIGRATORY SPECIES (16 U.S.C.
+1812)

-The United States shall cooperate directly or through appropriate international organizations with those nations involved in fisheries for highly migratory species with a view to ensuring conservation and shall promote the achievement of optimum yield of such species throughout their range, both within and beyond the exclusive economic zone.
+(a) IN GENERAL.-The United States shall cooperate directly or through appropriate international organizations with those nations involved in fisheries for highly migratory species with a view to ensuring conservation and shall promote the achievement of optimum yield of such species throughout their range, both within and beyond the exclusive economic zone.